grafana/agent/docs/upgrade-guide/_index.md

 This is a hard breaking change, and all fields must change accordingly for the operator to continue working.

+To do a zero-downtime upgrade of the Operator when there is a breaking change, refer to the new `agentctl operator-detatch` command: this will iterate through all of your objects and remove any OwnerReferences to a CRD, allowing you to delete your Operator CRDs or CRs.

 ### Operator: Rename of CRD paths (Breaking change)

 `prometheus-instances` and `grafana-agents` have been renamed to